RicoGit/akka-tcp-proxy/README.md

-## Service for aggregating warrant exchange data to candles and its send by clients.
+## Service for aggregating warrant exchange data to candles and send it to clients.

 ### For run use: